CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

     Condition
       Error in `cat_add_data()`:
       !
 Unexpected column types:
-      x The columns "level" and "site" are not of type "character" but of type "factor". i See Data format in `elicitr::cat_add_data()`.
+      x The columns "category" and "site" are not of type "character" but of type "factor". i See Data format in `elicitr::cat_add_data()`.

 ---